What is it?

 - A coronary angiogram is a procedure that uses X-ray imaging to see the inside of your heart's blood vessels.
 Coronary angiograms are part of a general group of procedures known as cardiac catheterization.

 - Catheterization refers to any procedure in which a long, thin, flexible plastic tube (catheter) is inserted into your body.
 Heart catheter procedures can both diagnose and treat heart and blood vessel conditions.
 A coronary angiogram, which can help diagnose heart conditions, is the most common type of heart catheter procedure.

 - During a coronary angiogram, a type of dye that's visible by X-ray machine is injected into the blood vessels of your heart.
-The X-ray machine rapidly takes a series of images (angiograms), offering a detailed look at the inside of your blood vessels.
-If necessary, your doctor can perform procedures such as angioplasty during your coronary angiogram.

 Why it's done

 Your doctor may recommend that you have a coronary angiogram if you have:

 - Symptoms of coronary artery disease, such as chest pain (angina)